cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_images.md

 When you are installing the image, make sure it is installed along.

-Follow the steps in their documentation to configure it: http://cloudinit.readthedocs.org/en/latest/
+Follow the steps in their [documentation](http://cloudinit.readthedocs.org/en/latest/) to configure it.
 </div>
                             </div>
                         </div>